makerdao/dss-crop-join/README.md

-Then rewards will continue to accumulate throughout the auction and will be distributed appropriately to the winner and the CDP owner, with the winner able to reap their rewards following `deal`.
+Then rewards will continue to accumulate throughout the auction and will be distributed appropriately to the winner and the CDP owner, with the winner able to reap their rewards following `take`.

 ### Terms